Khovanov homology and ribbon concordance

 In a recent paper \cite{ZemkeRibbon}, the second author showed that knot Floer homology gives an obstruction to ribbon concordance.
 In this short note, we prove an analogous result for Khovanov homology \cite{KhovanovJones}.

-Khovanov \cite{KhovanovCobordism} showed that any embedded link cobordism $F$ (not just a concordance) in $\R^3 \times [0,1]$ between links $L_0$ and $L_1$ gives rise to a linear map
+Khovanov \cite{KhovanovJones} showed that any embedded link cobordism $F$ (not just a concordance) in $\R^3 \times [0,1]$ between links $L_0$ and $L_1$ gives rise to a linear map

-Jacobsson \cite{JacobssonCobordisms} and Bar-Natan \cite{BarNatanTangles} showed independently that $\Kh(F)$ is invariant up to sign under isotopy of $F$.
-Clark--Morrison--Walker \cite{ClarkMorrisonWalkerFunctoriality} and Caprau \cite{CaprauCobordisms} then showed how to tweak the construction of $\Kh(F)$ so that is actually completely invariant under isotopy of $F$, with no sign indeterminacy, and thus defines an honest functor on the cobordism category of links.\footnote{These invariance results are all proven for cobordisms in $\R^3 \times [0,1]$ rather than $S^3 \times [0,1]$.
-Since any cobordism in $S^3 \times [0,1]$ can generically be assumed to miss some segment $\{s\} \times [0,1]$, we lose no generality by considering cobordisms only in $\R^3 \times [0,1]$.} Note that when $C$ is a concordance between two knots, the map $\Kh(C)$ preserves both the homological and quantum grading; see~\cite[\S3.4]{JacobssonCobordisms} and \cite[\S6]{BarNatanTangles}.
+Subsequently, Khovanov \cite{KhovanovCobordism}, Jacobsson \cite{JacobssonCobordisms} and Bar-Natan \cite{BarNatanTangles} showed that $\Kh(F)$ is invariant up to sign under isotopy of $F$.
+Clark--Morrison--Walker \cite{ClarkMorrisonWalkerFunctoriality} and Caprau \cite{CaprauCobordisms} then showed how to tweak the construction of $\Kh(F)$ so that is actually completely invariant under isotopy of $F$, with no sign indeterminacy, and thus defines an honest functor on the (suitably modified) cobordism category of links.\footnote{These invariance results are all proven for cobordisms in $\R^3 \times [0,1]$ rather than $S^3 \times [0,1]$.
+Since any cobordism in $S^3 \times [0,1]$ can generically be assumed to miss some segment $\{s\} \times [0,1]$, we lose no generality by considering cobordisms only in $\R^3 \times [0,1]$.} For our purposes, invariance up to sign is sufficient, so we will use the original construction of cobordism maps and not introduce the extra data needed to pin down signs.
+Note that when $C$ is a concordance between two knots, the map $\Kh(C)$ preserves both the homological and quantum gradings; see~\cite[\S3.4]{JacobssonCobordisms} and \cite[\S6]{BarNatanTangles}.

-Our main result is: \begin{theorem} If $C$ is a ribbon concordance from $L_0$ to $L_1$, the induced map
+Our main result, which partially answers a question posed by Eisermann \cite[Question 7.7]{EisermannRibbon}, is: \begin{theorem} If $C$ is a ribbon concordance from $L_0$ to $L_1$, the induced map

 is injective, with left inverse given by $\Kh(\bar C)$.
-In particular, for any bigrading $(i,j)$, $\Kh^{i,j}(L_0)$ embeds in $\Kh^{i,j}(L_1)$ as a direct summand. \end{theorem} (Note that the theorem holds with coefficients in any ring.)
+In particular, for any bigrading $(i,j)$, $\Kh^{i,j}(L_0)$ embeds in $\Kh^{i,j}(L_1)$ as a direct summand. \end{theorem} An immediate corollary is: \begin{corollary} If $L_0$ is ribbon concordant to $L_1$ and $L_1$ is ribbon concordant to $L_0$, then $\Kh(L_0)$ and $\Kh(L_1)$ are isomorphic as bigraded groups. \end{corollary} Note that both Theorem \ref{thm: injective} and Corollary \ref{cor: isomorphic} hold with coefficients in any ring.
+Corollary \ref{cor: isomorphic} provides further evidence for Gordon's conjecture that two knots that are mutually ribbon concordant must be isotopic \cite[Conjecture 1.1]{GordonRibbon}.